voltrb/docs/en/docs/permissions.md

 ### Allow vs Deny

 Once one allow is specified, all other fields will be denied.
-Denys override allows.
+Denies override allows.

 ```ruby
 class Todo < Volt::Model